 You are in [People] [Clock & Watchmakers]

 There have been many clock and watchmakers in Hungerford.
 For examples of some of the clocks made by the Woodhams and Matthew Bance, see Clocks & Watches.
-The local clock and watchmakers include:
+The local clock and watchmakers (showing the approximate dates they were making clocks in Hungerford) include:

-The history of this large and complicated family is currently under further investigation.
+Much more on the history of this large and complicated family can now be found under Woodham Family.

 A distant relative of Matthew Bance, namely Ashley Strachan, has carried out extensive research into Matthew Bance, and has compiled a booklet entitled "Matthew Bance 1743-1805; Clockmaker and Watchmaker at Kintbury and Hungerford".
 We are indebted to Ashley for this interesting work.

 Ed Bilson commented ((on an internet chatgroup in 2008) that the door of his Matthew Bance longcase clock has the initials IB carved in it.
 His father's research led him to discover that Iohannes Bilson was an employee of Bance at the right time, 1763.

 The 1823 Pigot Directory lists Edward Alexander as Watchmaker.

 Edwin Raymond, c1844:

 In the 1844 Pigot directory Edwin Raymond was listed (as is Ambrose Woodham) as "Watch & clock maker, High Street".
 Nothing more is yet know about him.

 In the 1852 Slater directory Leah Francis James was listed "Watch & clock maker, High Street".
 Nothing more is yet know about him.